 Facilitate convergence in standards of actuarial practice in connection with insurer enterprise risk models within and across jurisdictions;

-Increase public confidence in actuarial services for ERM purposes; and
+Increase public confidence in actuarial services for enterprise risk management (ERM) purposes; and

-Demonstrate the IAA’s commitment to support the work of the IAIS in achieving good insurer enterprise risk management internationally.
+Demonstrate the IAA’s commitment to supporting the work of the IAIS in achieving effective insurer ERM practice internationally.

 General

-Purpose - This ISAP provides guidance to actuaries when performing actuarial services involving the development and use of models which assess solvency and produce risk metrics for ERM programs of insurance entities.
+Purpose – This ISAP provides guidance to actuaries when performing actuarial services involving enterprise risk models for insurers.
 It is expected to help increase public confidence in the ERM work provided by actuaries by giving intended users confidence that:

 Actuarial services are carried out professionally and with due care;